Home

 Upholstery Cleaner and Rug Shampoo

-4 cups water 1 cup white vinegar 3 tablespoons sodium lauryl sulfate 2 teaspoons baking soda c teaspoon lavender essential oil (optional) c teaspoon ginger essential oil (optional) Mix all ingredients together and fill a handheld rug/upholstery shampoo bottle half full.
+4 cups water, 1 cup white vinegar, 3 tablespoons sodium lauryl sulfate, 2 teaspoons baking soda, 1 teaspoon lavender essential oil (optional), 1 teaspoon ginger essential oil (optional).
+Mix all ingredients together and fill a hand-held rug/upholstery shampoo bottle half full.
 Shake the bottle vigorously and shampoo furniture using small circular motions.
 Scrub sudsy area well.

 Carpet Deodorizer